ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 ## Elasticsearch S3 Repository Plugin Installation

 Since Minio is compatible with Amazon AWS S3, we will use the S3 repository plugin.
-For this, all elasticsearch nodes are connected and the following steps are applied.
+To install the plugin, connect to all elasticsearch nodes and follow the steps below.

 First of all, install `repository-s3` plugin with following command: